We’re showing you the cheapest ways to insure a learner driver

 Everyone wants cheap learner insurance which is why it’s important to know what options are available, and what different types of cover will cost.
 Cheap learner driver insurance isn’t a myth – you can get it – but you need to know which cover is right for you in order to get it as cheaply as possible.
 There isn’t a ‘one size fits all’ solution when it comes to cheap car insurance for learner drivers - it’s all about figuring out which car they’ll be driving, how long they’ll be driving for and how frequently they’ll be behind the wheel.
 Once you know these things, you can make an informed decision and get the best insurance quotes to suit the situation.
 If you're completely stuck on what kind of policy you need, you can use our handy tool which helps you narrow down the choice!

 Getting a short term insurance policy for the learner on a parent’s car is a cheap and flexible option for learners who want to practice outside lessons with a driving instructor.
 The price of cover will depend on how long you have the policy (as well as a few other rating factors such as location) but generally the more days you choose, the cheaper it works out per day.
-We offer short term learner driver insurance from £1.23² a day, making it a super cost-effective way of getting a learner on the road.
+We offer short term learner driver insurance which allows the learner to choose cover from 30 days to 8 months, and to renew from a week at a time until they pass.
 This is great for anyone learning to drive and also benefits the car owners.
 Should the learner need to make a claim, their No Claims Discount won’t be affected.

 If the learner wants cover on their own car, they’ll need an annual insurance policy.
 This is generally where prices can creep up as younger drivers are a higher risk.
 One of the best ways to keep insurance costs as low as possible is to get a black box.
 Not only will it help keep prices down, but it will help the learner improve their driving skills before test day, and beyond.
 The best part, we think, is that provisional licence holders who pick up our Black Box Insurance will save over £600 compared to the national average¹.
 You don’t need to worry about the price changing either - it will stay the same throughout the whole policy, so qualified drivers won’t suddenly be expected to pay more.
 If you're unsure, check out our guide which will help you decide if black box insurance is for you.